To end the Coronavirus pandemic, we have a clear and simple goal: cases need to go to zero everywhere.

-- The data for Slovakia, Thailand, New Zealand, South Korea, and Germany shows that these countries monitored the outbreak well from the start or caught up rapidly after an initial outbreak.
+- The data for Thailand, New Zealand, and South Korea shows that these countries monitored the outbreak well from the start or caught up rapidly after an initial outbreak.
 Eventually they were able to bend the curve and bring down the number of confirmed cases, while increasing the ratio of tests to confirmed cases.
 These are not the only countries, that achieved this; you can add for example Austria, Iceland, Slovenia, Tunisia, or Latvia to the chart and you will find similar trajectories.

 - The data for Brazil, Mexico, the United States, UK, Sweden, India, Pakistan, South Africa, and Nigeria shows that these countries test little relative to the size of the outbreak.
 Additionally these countries report unfortuantely still very high daily case counts – their lines are red and far from zero.

 In the early phase of the outbreak there was not always a big difference between these two groups, but while the first group of countries managed to catch up with the outbreak, the second one did not achieve this yet.

 We believe it is the most important chart to track the global outbreak of COVID-19.
 It shows us whether reported cases go to zero and crucially gives us an indication of how good that reporting is.